nidve01/bootstrap/README-postInstall.md

 ```

 ### Configure project
-Open the qubeship app http://192.168.99.100:7000 (refer to the installation success message for APP url)
+Open the qubeship app http://192.168.99.100:7000 (please refer to the installation success message for your APP URL, as it may differ from the shown default)
-1. Login to app with your github credentials
+1. Log into the app with your GitHub credentials
-2. Open the Menu --> Project --> New
+2. Open the left navigation menu --> Project --> New
 3. Enter the below details and save

 Note: You may user your qubeship qualified project to configured below